This area lies between Swanage and Weymouth. It includes some stunning paddling beneath the limestone cliffs of the Jurassic coast.

 Lulworth: Durdle door, Lulworth Cove and the area between may be the highlights of this area, but there is much to see along the rest of the coastline nearby.
 If possible, avoid launching at busy Lulworth Cove, and paddle from Kimmeridge or Weymouth instead.

 West from Swanage: The paddle west from Swanage is somewhat committing, but certainly worthwhile.
 Tidal streams and back eddies run close inshore and pick up any waves.
-Dancing Ledge makes a good lunch stop if you can land.
+Dancing Ledge, Seacombe Cliff and Winspit make good lunch stops if you can land.
+Swell may well make landing impossible between Durlston Bay and Chapman's Pool.
 Good as an out and back paddle from Swanage or with a shuttle to Kimmeridge.

 Back to index